 You may ask, how do these LEDs produce different types of colors?
 Technically speaking, there are two main types of LEDs in lighting systems which are Aluminum Gallium Indium Phosphide or AlInGap and Indium Gallium Nitride or InGaN.
 AlInGap is responsible for the red, yellow, and orange hues while InGaN creates blue, white, and green lights.

 Pro Tip: Most LEDs are compatible with dimmer switches.
 Check the labels on the packaging to be sure.
+To find out more, read our article on dim light bulbs.

 Incandescent Light Bulbs